sahilshah9111/KarmixTech_RecommendationSystem/README.md

 - Improved user engagement
 - Better content discovery
 - Cold-start support for new users
 ---
-#### The proposed hybrid recommendation system personalizes movie suggestions by combining user behavior with content similarity.
-With a Precision@10 of 56.6%, the system demonstrates the ability to deliver relevant recommendations, which can improve user engagement, increase watch time, and enhance platform retention compared to non-personalized recommendation strategies.
----
 ### 👨‍💻 Author
 Sahil Shah